Receive news via email

 Programs for families

-Food insecure seniors are at higher risk for depression and chronic diseases.
-They are 53 percent more likely to suffer a heart attack and 52 percent more likely to develop asthma.
-Many seniors in our community face health and mobility problems that limit their access to healthy food.
+In addition, food-insecure seniors are at higher risk for depression and chronic diseases.
+They are 40 percent more likely to experience chest pain and 55 percent more likely to develop asthma.
+As this infographic shows, many seniors face health and mobility problems that limit their access to healthy food.

 Programs for seniors

-Harvesters educates about the issue of hunger and offers nutrition education classes to teach low-income children and adults how to cook and eat healthier meals.
+Harvesters educates about the issue of hunger and offers nutrition resources to our network of agencies.